What Will My Spouse Get From a Retirement Plan During a Divorce?

 Divorce is one of the times you can access your IRA or 401(k) before retirement and pay no tax.
 This happens if the judge assigns part of your account to your spouse in the divorce settlement.
 In that case you can tap the account tax-free in order to comply with the divorce order.
 You spouse may receive some, all or none of your retirement account, depending on your situation.

 Unless you have a prenup that says the account is all yours, your spouse probably has at least some claim on it.
 If you started the account after you married, it's marital property.
-If you married after opening the account but contributed money to the account during the marriage, at least some of the assets are marital property.
+If you married after opening the account, but contributed money to the account during the marriage, at least some of the assets are marital property.
+The court decides how to divide the pension based on how much of the pension was earned during the course of the marriage.
+This figure is the marital portion, and is what the court divides.
 In a community property state, she's entitled to a 50 percent split of marital assets.
-In common-law states, the split doesn't have to be equal but it does have to be fair.
+In common-law states, the split doesn't have to be equal, but it does have to be fair.

 Even if you, your spouse and the judge agree on what's fair, you still have to translate your agreement into a divorce order.
 That's harder than you might think, which is why many people hire attorneys even for amicable divorces when retirement plans are involved.
 Suppose you agree that your spouse gets half of your $150,000 IRA but the divorce order says he gets $75,000.
 If the market crashes and your account is only worth $100,000, suddenly your spouse is getting 75 percent.
 Vague statements about "dividing retirement benefits in half" are even worse.